 I spend the morning staggering around the yard with a shovel and a broom, going through the motions of ‘cleaning up.’

-We tour the Salvador Dali landscape of our former nest.
+We tour the Salvador Dali landscape of our former digs.
 The rotary telephone is solid again now, after melting into the silverware drawer.
 Fire-sharpened timbers have pierced through quilts and mattresses and are lodged in the dog’s favorite spot under the bed.
 Clothes are welded together in the closet.
 My beloved Navy Pea Coat is slumped over my leather boots, until we poke it with a curtain rod.
 Then it disintegrates.

 The stench is everywhere and deep.
 Burnt wet carpet.
 Burnt wet books.
 Burnt wet upholstery.
 Grotesque bricks of fabrics and nasty plastics.
 High on the kitchen counter, two scorched and petrified loaves of New England homemade bread.

 We set up cauldrons of soapy water and form an assembly line, trying to wash things back to normal.
 We start with things that still have their original shape.
 Dishes and glasses.
 Lamp bases.
 Belt buckles.
 We scrub and rinse.
 We dry and let dry, but it is futile.
 All afternoon, neighbors help us shovel our household artifacts into the bed of a pickup truck.
-One neighbor, a Chaucerian scholar with lamb chop sideburns who had survived the bombings of London, mercifully hauls it away to the dump.
+One of them, a Chaucerian scholar with lamb chop sideburns who had survived the bombings of London, mercifully hauls it away to the dump.

 Adrenaline now gone, I collapse.
 Post traumatic flu.
 Fire sweeps through my head, throat, and lungs.
 I climb into a charity nightgown, all cotton with a rip at the armpit, and crawl into the day bed of the landlord’s writing trailer.
 I linger in a smoky delirium for fourteen days.

-The sauna dream careens and loops: All the trips the husbands make for lumber and hardware to ‘do it themselves.’
+The sauna-building dream careens and loops: All the trips the husbands make for lumber and hardware to ‘do it themselves.’
 The measuring, the sawing and hammering, the revelations and the banter.
 Bringing in the wood stove, connecting the pipe.
 Declaring the project complete.
 The grand opening.
 The maiden voyage.
 Voila!

 “Ooh, the redwood is spicy, the carpentry fine,